databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_pixelheight
 ***************

-.. function:: rst_pixelheight(raster)
+.. function:: rst_pixelheight(tile)

-    Returns the height of the pixel in the raster derived via GeoTransform.
+    Returns the height of the pixel in the raster tile derived via GeoTransform.

     :param tile: A column containing the raster tile.
 For < 0.3.11 string representing the path to a raster file or byte array.
     :type col: Column (RasterTileType)